tanviweb19/CloneWebApp/README.md

 WHAT DOES THIS APP DO:

-It creates a meeting URL for you and allows multiple people to join that meeting.
+It creates a unique ROOM_ID for you and allows multiple people to join that meeting.

 It does peer to peer communication for audio/video.